 We’ve compiled the best places to take families – from the Los Angeles County Arboretum to the Getty Villa, from Japanese Gardens to Rose Gardens – to spend the day or go for a special event.
 Make sure and have your phones ready to take pictures at the many instagrammable spots!

-The Best Botanical Gardens in Los Angeles
+You are watching: All The Best Botanical Gardens In and Around Los Angeles

 At The Huntington, you’ll see it all.
 First editions of literary works, great works of art, beautiful gardens, and wildlife (including several types of birds, squirrels, and koi fish in the ponds).
 Families will find sixteen themed gardens across 120 acres.
 Explore the Australian Garden, the California Garden, the Japanese Garden, the Herb Garden, and the Rose Garden to name just a few.
 And be sure to plan to spend some time in the Children’s Garden.
 Here kids of all ages can “splash in water, play among topiary animals, make music with pebbles, dance under rainbows, discover fairy doors, and hold the magic of magnetic forces in their hands.”